dougsweetser/Q/docs/doing_physics.md

 left/right | What can be
 that is
-The standard model is about the group symmetry of the quaternion multiplication identity in spacetime.
+The standard model is about the group symmetry of the quaternion multiplication identity in space-time.

 OK, but what does that mean?
 Here is my take.
-Observers sit at here-now in spacetime, or numerically at (0, 0, 0, 0).
+Observers sit at here-now in space-time, or numerically at (0, 0, 0, 0).
 An observer sees something out there, and tries to characterize the "thingie".
 The basic bit of information it can classify is an event.
 Whatever set of events is collected, they are all tied up in describing this one thingie out there.
 Every event contributes to the description of the thingie, and so makes a group.
 The multiplicative identity of a quaternion, (1, 0, 0, 0) is a way to represent the thingie.
 Almost none of the events map to (1, 0, 0, 0).
-The events are scattered all around spacetime.
+The events are scattered all around space-time.
 U(1)xSU(2)xSU(3) is the way to cow-rope all the events and bring them home, while remaining part of the same group, the one thing being observed.